 The Carson Scholars Fund awards $1,000 college scholarships to students in grades 4-11 who excel academically and are dedicated to serving their communities.
 Scholarship winners receive the honor of being named “Carson Scholars” and are awarded an Olympic-sized medal and a trophy for their school to celebrate their accomplishments.
 Previous winners of Carson Scholarships are eligible to reapply for Carson Scholar Recognition annually – please visit the Current Scholar page for more information.

+Students must attend an accredited K-12 school in the United States.
 An interested student must be nominated by an educator at his or her school to be able to compete for a Carson Scholarship.
 Only one student from each school is able to apply, ensuring that each nominee epitomizes academic excellence.
 Carson Scholars must have a minimum GPA of 3.75 and display humanitarian qualities through community service.
 Scholarships are awarded solely on the basis of academic achievement and humanitarian qualities, without regard to financial need, ethnicity, creed or religion.

 If you are interested in learning more about the scholarship program, please view more detailed information for prospective scholars and educators.
 More information can also be viewed about how to request an application.